wasabi-peanut/5e-Combat-Manager/README.md

 ## TL;DR and download
 [Here](https://drive.google.com/open?id=0ByMhRbTvKiaCaEtydDNRdHdJOEk)'s the spreadsheet.
-I recommend you clone it to your drive and use it there.
+I recommend you clone it to your Google Drive and use it there.
 Works best when viewed with Google Sheets (It's compatible with Excel, it just looks ugly).